Afternoon

 Rest, rather than sleep.
 The body horizontal, the mind quiet, time passing without purpose or productivity.

 This is siesta.
-The practical wisdom of a place beyond romanticised tourism, a place that knows heat must be respected.
+The practical wisdom of a place beyond romanticized tourism, a place that knows heat must be respected.
 You stop.
 You release the push-through.
 You rest.
 You wait for the world to become livable again.

 For twelve days now, I have been learning to stop without guilt.
 To rest without justifying it.
 To simply be horizontal in the afternoon heat and let that be enough.